saichandras/MealsApp/README.md

 # MealsApp

-Meals Application developed using React native and redux with a predefined dataset where users can find a variety of meals under different categories with description and making.
+Meals Application developed using React native and redux with a predefined dataset where users can find a variety of meals under different categories with description and preperation.
 Moreover, the app also allows users to filter and favorite meals according to their interests and requirements.

 Link to application:- Coming Soon!!